Carlsberg Group: Europe

+In October 2020, the UK Competition and Markets Authority approved the merger of Carlsberg UK and the brewing business of Marston's plc.
+The new company is based in Wolverhampton and known as Carlsberg Marston's Brewing Company, with Carlsberg taking a 60% share in the new company.
+In 2024, Marston's sold their 40% share in CMBC to Carlsberg for £206m in order to focus on running the pub business.
+In 2025, after acquiring Britvic, the company was renamed to Carlsberg Britvic, which includes Carlsberg UK, the former Marston's brewing business and Britvic.

+Russia and CIS

+The company is a significant operator in the brewing industry in Azerbaijan, Kazakhstan and Uzbekistan, owning its subsidiaries through Baltic Beverages Holding which initially was a joint venture between Carlsberg and Scottish & Newcastle in Russia.
+It had a majority interest in OAO Baltika Breweries, the largest brewery in the Russian Federation and Eastern Europe.
+In the spring of 2023, Carlsberg announced that it was leaving Russia and plans to sell its business before the end of spring.
+In late June, the company announced that it had closed the deal without naming a buyer.
+The deal is awaiting approval from the Russian authorities.
+In July 2023, the Russian government seized the shares of the Carlsberg-owned Baltika Breweries and placed the company under the control of the Russian Federal Agency for State Property Management.

 The Uzbek government claimed the subsidiary owed $4.6 million in taxes from unreported revenue.
 Lower courts also claimed that Carlsberg illegally produced 1.6 million litres of beer from 2008 to 2010.
 For these reasons, in March 2012, Carlsberg suspended production at its Uzbek plant and asked its employees to take an unpaid leave.
 In late 2012, the Uzbek Court declined Carlsberg's tax appeal.
 Production resumed in April 2013.
 The brewery produces 1.3 million litres of beer under three local brands Sarbast Original, Sarbast Extra, and Sarbast Special, plus the international brand Tuborg Green.

 In the Azerbaijan, Carlsberg is producing beer brand with the name Khirdalan.

-Northern and Western Europe

-Carlsberg acquired the Aldaris Brewery in Riga, Latvia, in 2008.
-The brewery was founded in 1865, and produces Aldaris brand beers.

-Carlsberg Polska is the Polish subsidiary of the Carlsberg Group.
-Carlsberg acquired 100% control of the Okocim Group, which included the Okocim Brewery, in 2004.
-The subsidiary owns four brewing plants and employs a staff of 1,250.
-It is the third largest brewing company in Poland with a 14.4% market share.
-Brands include Harnaś, Kasztelan, Okocim, Piast, Somersby and Carlsberg.

-Carlsberg Sweden (Sverige) is based in Stockholm, and owns the Falcon Brewery in Falkenberg, and the Ramlösa mineral water bottling facility in Helsingborg.
-Carnegie Porter, a 5.5% abv Baltic porter, along with the Pripps and Falcon brand lagers, are brewed in Falkenberg.

-Norway brands include: Arendals, Dahls, Frydenlund, Nordlands, Ringnes and Tou.